Bound by Corruption by BelovedStranger

 “I care not for your paltry understanding of morality, miko.”

-Kagome closed her eyes against the condemnation she remembered seeing in Sesshomaru’s eyes, but she could not close her mind so easily.
+Kagome closed her eyes against the condemnation she remembered in Sesshomaru’s eyes, but she could not close her mind so easily.

 Large hands cupped her face, tilting her head back.
 Her eyes opened, meeting amber fire.
 “Breathe, aijin.”

 “Poor, aijin.
-You were like a rabbit caught by a wolf and panicked, scaring yourself to death.”
+You were like a rabbit caught by a wolf and panicked, scaring yourself half to death.”

 He was frowning at her, his expression perplexed.